 - Come up with strategies and arguments to be used in court.

 - Negotiate settlements.

-If you are over 50, the chances are you will have gained a lot of valuable life experience that will have helped you develop sound judgement and empathy towards others – these skills are extremely valuable to a law career.
+If you are over 50, the are chances are you’ll have gained a lot of valuable life experience that’ll have helped you develop sound judgement and empathy towards others – these skills are extremely valuable to a law career.

 The right person will:

 - Have the desire to keep learning throughout their career.
 Laws are constantly changing and each case will be different from the next, so you’ll have to learn how to apply the relevant laws to the individual case you’re dealing with.

 - Display strong problem-solving skills as you’ll have some complicated legal situations to unpick.

 - Have the confidence to stand up in court and fight your client’s case until the end.

 - Understand the impact that you’re legal advice, assistance, and representation could have on people’s lives.

 - Be a confident communicator as you’ll be dealing with a range of clients and families, and may also have to address the judge in court and question witnesses and suspects.